Español Free Consultation:

 Products Liability

 Product liability refers to the area of law that covers defective products.
-Dangerous products can hurt people, so plaintiffs can sue parties responsible for those defects in court.
+Dangerous products can hurt people, and plaintiffs can sue parties responsible for those defects in court.
 For example, suppose a company puts a hairdryer on the market with poorly designed spark plugs that are likely to cause fires.
 If the hairdryer causes a fire and burns a victim, that victim can sue for being sold a defective product.

 How Long Do I Have to File a Personal Injury Lawsuit in The Upper West Side